Kitchen safety checklist

 Use proper lifting techniques when lifting and carrying heavy loads.
 Make sure the path you intend to take is clear.
 When lifting, bend the knees and use the legs to lift.
 Be careful when carrying liquids, especially hot ones.
 Never lift beyond your own lifting capacity.

 Following basic safety rules can help reduce the chance of fires, accidents and food poisonings.
 Make everyone who uses the kitchen aware of these rules and enforce them.
 The following checklist will help you better assess your kitchen.
-Download a pdf of this page for a printed checklist.

 |Are exhaust fans operating properly (note if fans are excessively noisy)?|